 This can be through:

-• Seek Community: Engage with like-minded individuals and participate in Quaker activities.
+• Seek Community: Engage with like-minded individuals and participate in Quaker community activities.

 • Embody Quaker Values: Integrate principles of compassion, integrity, and equality into daily life.